Azure-Samples/active-directory-b2c-node-sign-up-user-flow-arkose/README.md

 ### Enable the API connector

 In the **API connector** settings for your user flow, select the API connector to be invoked at the **Before creating the user** step.
 This will invoke the API when a user hits 'Create' in the sign-up flow.
-The API will do a server-side validation of the `ArkoseSessionToken` value, which was is set when a user completed the captcha challenge during sign-up.
+The API will do a server-side validation of the `ArkoseSessionToken` value, which was is set by the callback of the Arkose widget `arkoseCallback`.

 ![API connector selected](ReadmeImages/enable-api-connector.png)